 Words must advertise: Dorothy L. Sayers in the OED

-13 June 2013 would have been the 120th birthday of Dorothy L. Sayers, born on that date in 1893.
-Detective novelist, Christian writer, Dante translator, and glorious wordsmith, she was a true daughter of Oxford, blood and bone: her father was chaplain of Christ Church Cathedral School, and she took first class honours in medieval literature at Somerville in 1915.
+Dorothy L. Sayers, born in 1893, was a detective novelist, Christian writer, Dante translator, a glorious wordsmith, and a true daughter of Oxford, blood and bone: her father was chaplain of Christ Church Cathedral School, and she took first class honours in medieval literature at Somerville in 1915.
 An American such as myself daring to reflect on Sayers’ word usage must do so with trepidation, lest a folded-lipped, golden-tongued spirit emerge from the Bird and Baby and smite this audacious Miss Schuster-Slatt.*

 Early in her career, Sayers worked as an advertising copywriter, until starting to publish her famous Lord Peter Wimsey detective novels.
 In later life she devoted herself to religious and scholarly interests, most notably her brilliant translation of Dante’s The Divine Comedy, but all her works display her remarkable qualities of erudition and her love of language.
 In this she resembled her aristocratic detective hero, who when asked “Do you find it easy to get drunk on words?” answered, “So easy that, to tell you the truth, I am seldom perfectly sober.”